comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/evaluate_your_llm.md

 contains_metric = Hallucination()
 ```

-:::note
+:::tip
 Each metric expects the data in a certain format, you will need to ensure that the task you have defined in step 1. returns the data in the correct format.
 :::

 ## 4. Run the evaluation